 Here, Team A is the winner of the match with two judges’ votes despite the fact that Team B had a higher overall point total.

 If a judge scores both teams equally (a tie), both teams are awarded ½ of that judge’s vote.
 A match ends in a tie if all three judges score the match a tie or one judge votes for Team A, one for Team B, and one scores a tie.
 Things are handled differently in knockout stage matches; see the scoring page for details.

-At the end of the match, the moderator will ask all the judges to individually announce their vote and awarded points to each team.
-Next, the moderator will name the winning team (or announce a tie) and the number of judges’ votes for that team.
+At the end of the match, the timekeeper will ask all the judges to individually announce their vote and awarded points to each team.
+Next, the timekeeper will name the winning team (or announce a tie) and the number of judges’ votes for that team.